gjbex/Scientific-C-plus-plus/source-code/Functional/IIFE/README.md

 # IIFE

-IFFE stands for Immediately Invoked Function Expression.
+IIFE stands for Immediately Invoked Function Expression.
 It is a design pattern that helps avoid poluting the namespace with one-off functions to do complex initialization work.